symptomnavi.ch

 Good to know

 The development of cancer therapies is improving survival.
-The disease or the therapies may cause physical, social or financial problems, which can lead to difficulties in daily life.
+But the disease or the therapies may cause physical, social or financial problems, which can make daily life difficult.

-Returning to work or finding a new job after treatment is a concern for many patients.
-First and foremost, it's about ensuring your financial security and finding your way back to your new normality.
+Many patients worry about going back to work or finding a new job after treatment.
+First and foremost, it's about making sure you're financially secure while getting back to your new normal life.

 Returning to work is different for everyone.
 There are challenges, problems and benefits.
-Most of the people concerned say that, despite the difficulties encountered during reintegration, they manage to regain their previous professional abilities.
+Most people say that, even though they had difficulties when they get back into work, they managed to work again as before.

 Think about these issues early on and ask for help if necessary.